Tips for Collaborating with Engineers and Contractors on Landscape Projects

 Practice Active Listening and Problem-Solving:

 When disagreements occur, approach them with an open mind and a willingness to find solutions.
-Listen actively to concerns, validate the other party's perspective, and work together to resolve issues in a way that benefits the project.
+Listening actively to concerns, validating the other party's perspective, and working together to resolve issues in a way that benefits the project is key.
+For precise site measurements that often underlie disputes, a reliable Bosch Laser Level can provide accurate data for all parties.

 Set Quality Standards: